 You get color but no cut

 Hair color can change your hair texture, especially if you’re going from dark to light.
 Don’t get your hair colored without asking for a trim afterward.
 “It’s important to get the ends trimmed after color services to help maintain hair health and improve the texture of the hair,” says Day.
-Use these tricks to make your hair color last longer.
+Watch out for the hair myths that are ruining your hair.

 You get a choppy razor cut

 Sure a razor can give your hair great texture, but a hairstylist should only use one if you have very thick, healthy hair, says Labrecque.
 “Razor cuts make split ends because they’re not cutting bluntly on the ends,” he says.
 Request a pair of regular shears if you have curly or frizzy hair.

 - Mackenzie Day, stylist and owner of The Artist Haus in Philadelphia, Pennsylvania

 - Paul Labrecque, founder, creative director and master stylist and colorist at Paul Labrecque Salon & Spa.

 - Lorean Cairns, founder and CEO of the International Salon Group, Fox and Jane, Skin Habit, and Little Lion Salon